BigGait: Learning Gait Representation You Want by Large Vision Models

-As shown in Fig.~\ref{fig:overview}, $f_1, f_2, f_3, f_4$ denote the feature map generated by various stages of the ViT backbone with the corresponding semantic hierarchy spanning from low to high levels.
+As shown in Fig.~\ref{fig:overview}, $f_1, f_2, f_3, f_4$ denote the feature map generated by various stages of the ViT backbone with the corresponding semantic hierarchy spanning from low to high levels, which is a common practice suggested by DINOv2.
 Each of them is $2\times$ upsampled by bilinear interpolation to improve the resolution, \textit{i.e.}, exhibited as a 3-D tensor with a size of $384\times64\times32$ while the first dimension denotes the output channel of the upstream DINOv2.
 Additionally, we concatenate these feature maps along the channel dimension to form $f_c$, \textit{i.e.}, with a size of $1,536\times64\times32$, which is rich in both low-level details and high-level semantics.
 As shown in Fig.~\ref{fig:overview}, $f_c$ is dominated by the foreground and background regions accompanied by noisy spots.

-\textbf{Mask Branch.} Inspired by the design of the gait silhouette, the GRE module develops a mask branch to remove the background noise.
-Specifically, an auto-encoder is proposed to generate the foreground mask based on $f_4$:

-where $E$ and $D$ denote the linear convolution layer with a kernel size of $1\times1$ and the output channel of $2$ and $384$, respectively.
+\textbf{Mask Branch.} Inspired by the design of the silhouette, the GRE module develops a mask branch to remove the background noise on the whole.
+Specifically, an auto-encoder is proposed to generate the foreground mask based on $f_4$: where $E$ and $D$ denote the linear convolution layer with a kernel size of $1\times1$ and the output channel of $2$ and $384$, respectively.
 The softmax function is conducted along the channel dimension, and $L_{rec}$ presents the reconstruction loss.
 Here, we use $f_4$ rather than $f_c$ due to its better empirical results.
 The cause may be that $f_4$ contains higher-level semantically separable features.

 Intuitively, the mask branch works like a PCA by searching two mutually exclusive first components.
-Thanks to the segmentable nature of $f_4$, the mask $m$ can be learned easily in this way.
-Notably, the $m$ is a two-channel tensor, and which channel represents the foreground is unknown.
-This paper selects the channel whose activations lay more in the image center as the foreground mask.
+Thanks to the segmentable nature of $f_4$, as shown in Fig.~\ref{fig: mask_branch}, the mask $m$ can be easily learned in this way.
+Notably, the $m$ is a two-channel tensor, and which channel represents the foreground is uncertain.
+So we select the channel whose activations lay more in the image center as the foreground mask.
 Moreover, we perform the binarization and closing operations to reduce the potential cavities and breakpoints.
 These common tricks do not appear in Fig.~\ref{fig:overview} for brevity, \textit{i.e.}, the symbol of $m$ in Fig.~\ref{fig:overview} denotes the final foreground mask.